-- The nurse has the opportunity at all interactions to promote health literacy and encourage appropriate healthseeking behaviours in the secondary school setting. - The CHS410 is a health record and is not a consent form. - Most client contact will be covered by implied consent. - For considerations regarding determination of mature minor status refer to the School-aged health services policy. - Documentation of consent needs to be noted in the relevant health record at each contact. - Consent for sharing of information is to be noted in the health record as relevant. - Explaining the concept of conditional confidentiality early in a consultation is important. - For more information, including limits of confidentiality, refer to the Confidentiality and adolescents policy. - Refer to the following guidelines for specific information on Dysmenorrhoea, Eating disorders, Overweight and obesity, Sexual assault, Sexual health in adolescence and Mental health in adolescence. - If a psychosocial assessment is indicated refer to HEADSS adolescent psychosocial assessment procedure. - If a brief intervention is indicated, refer to Adolescent psychosocial brief intervention procedure. - If a young person discloses suicidal ideation or non-suicidal self-injury refer to Suicide risk response protocol and Self-injury (Non-suicidal self-injury) quidelines for processes to follow.
+- The nurse has the opportunity at all interactions to promote health literacy and encourage appropriate healthseeking behaviours in the secondary school setting. - A Student Information Notetaking Sheet (CHS672) is available for recording details of the student consultation.
+After entering details into CDIS/CHIS, this notetaking sheet can be shredded. - Most client contact will be covered by implied consent. - For considerations regarding determination of mature minor status refer to the School-aged health services policy. - Documentation of consent needs to be noted in the relevant health record at each contact. - Consent for sharing of information is to be noted in the health record as relevant. - Explaining the concept of conditional confidentiality early in a consultation is important. - For more information, including limits of confidentiality, refer to the Working with Youth resource. - Refer to the following guidelines for specific information on Overweight and obesity, Sexual assault, Sexual health and healthy relationships in adolescence and Mental health in adolescence. - If a psychosocial assessment is indicated refer to HEADSS adolescent psychosocial assessment procedure. - If a brief intervention is indicated, refer to Adolescent psychosocial brief intervention procedure. - If a young person discloses suicidal ideation or non-suicidal self-injury refer to Suicide risk response protocol quidelines for processes to follow.